liujunjia1996/liujunjia1996.github.io/docs/jdk/HashMap 原理分析.md

     }

     /**
-     * Returns x's Class if it is of the form "class C implements
+     * Returns x's Class if it is of the form " class C implements
-     * Comparable<C>", else null.
+     * Comparable <C> ", else null.
      * 红黑树用的
      */
     static Class<?> comparableClassFor(Object x) {